 Philip Kennicott, writing in the Washington Post asks: "A Leonardo' sells for $450 million.
 But what did the buyer actually get?
 Though some serious scholars believe that the painting, which depicts Jesus holding a transparent crystal orb in his left hand, can be attributed to the Renaissance master, the restoration was so thoroughgoing that it might be safer to say: There is possibly some Leonardo in there.

 Has Salvator Mundi become 'priceless'?
-Despite its unprecedent price and new provenance Browne contends that a number of questions may long remain unanswered.
-Meanwhile, he speculates 'imagine what could have bought by judiciously spending $450,000,000 over the past few years - a spectacular old master gallery filled with indisputable masterpieces'.
-Regarding prices, he continues, 'a sale of this magnitude can result in dramaticly impacting an entire market.
-The more immediate question is whether this will prove to be that tide which will impact all boats or merely a ripple that soon will ebb?
+Despite its unprecedented price Browne contends that a number of questions may long remain unanswered.
+Meanwhile, he speculates "imagine what could have bought by judiciously spending $450,000,000 over the past few years - a spectacular old master gallery filled with indisputable masterpieces".
+Regarding prices, he continues, "A sale of this magnitude might result in dramatically impacting an entire market.
+The more immediate question is whether this will prove to be that tide which will impact all boats or merely a ripple that soon will ebb?"